Background pattern

 • Altered mental state (including aggression)

-Reporting of side effects
+Reporting side effects

-By reporting side effects, you can contribute to providing more information on the safety of this medicine.
+By reporting side effects, you can help provide more information on the safety of this medication.

-5. Conservation of Ertapenem Cipla
+5. Storage of Ertapenem Cipla

-Keep this medication out of the sight and reach of children.
+Keep this medication out of sight and reach of children.

-Do not use this medication after the expiration date that appears on the box after CAD.
+Do not use this medication after the expiration date stated on the carton after EXP.
 The expiration date is the last day of the month indicated.

-Do not store at a temperature above 25°C.
+Do not store above 25°C.

-6. Contents of the packaging and additional information
+6. Container contents and additional information

 Composition of Ertapenem Cipla

-• The active ingredient is ertapenem 1g.
+• The active ingredient is ertapenem 1 g.

 • The other components are: sodium bicarbonate (E500) and sodium hydroxide (E524).

-Appearance of the product and contents of the container
+Appearance of the product and container contents

-Ertapenem Cipla is presented in a container that contains 10vials.
+Ertapenem Cipla is presented in a container that contains 10 vials.

 Cipla Europe NV